adarsh249/cse15l-lab-reports/Lab-Report-1.md

 ## Step 1

 Make sure to install Visual Studio Code.
 Go to this link: [VS Code Download](https://code.visualstudio.com/download) and download the correct version based on your operating system.
-I already have VS Code downlaoded, however, after the download, install and open VS Code, and you'll have something that looks like this below.
+I already have VS Code downloaded, however, after the download, install and open VS Code, and you'll have something that looks like this below.

 ![VS Code Screenshot](Lab Report 1 Screenshots/VS Code Screenshot.png)

 ## Step 2

-The next step is to remotley connect to our server.
-The first thing to do is install OpenSSH here: [Install OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui) If you are running on Mac like me, theres no need to install OpenSSH and you can proceed.
+The next step is to remotely connect to our server.
+The first thing to do is install OpenSSH here: [Install OpenSSH.](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui) If you are running on Mac like me, theres no need to install OpenSSH and you can proceed.
 Open Visual Studio Code and type `ssh cs15lfa22ba@ieng6.ucsd.edu`.
-This command logs is like the username of logging us into the server.
+This command will use ssh to log us into the server.
 This will be the first step in logging into the server.
 You will get a message since it is your first time connecting to the server so just type `Yes` and hit Enter.
 After some time, you will get a screen that looks like this below.
 ![Remote Connection Screenshot](Lab Report 1 Screenshots/Remote Connection Screenshot.png)

+You are now logged onto the server!

 ## Step 3